Code-Institute-Submissions/the-hangmans-stage/README.md

 **Result 2:** Only one word answers with no special characters or blanks spaces were selected from the theme files.

-**Verdict 2:** This function now runs as intened with only relevant words being selected as the random word.
+**Verdict 2:** This function now runs as intended with only relevant words being selected as the random word.

 ### **Player Guesses**

 **Expected Outcome:**  Once the game is running, the user is presented with the secret word to guess.
-Correct guesses reveal letters in the secret word and incorrect guesses result in a life lost and a graphic from the hanging stages relevant to the lives left.
-The .upper function is used on input function for players guesses and the secret word is also displayed in uppercase if guesses are correct.
+Correct guesses are to reveal letters in the secret word and incorrect guesses are to result in a life lost and a graphic from the hanging stages relevant to the lives left.
+The .upper() function is used on input of players guesses and the secret word is also displayed in uppercase if guesses are correct.
 If the player has guessed a letter already, they're provided with a message stating this and requesting another letter.
-Invalid characters or guesses of more than 1 letter at a time also result in a message requesting correct inputs.
+Invalid characters or guesses of more than one letter at a time also result in a message requesting correct inputs.

 **Test:** As with all the input tests, correct and incorrect inputs were tested.

 **Result:** All inputs resulted in planned outcomes.
 Correct guesses reveal letters in the sercret word, incorrect guesses resulted in lives lost and the hangman graphic being displayed.
-Guesses more than 1 character in length and special characters returned messages prompting users for correct inputs.
+Guesses more than one character in length and special characters returned messages prompting users for correct inputs.

 **Verdict:** This stage of the game runs smoothly as intended until the players either guesses or fails to guess the secret word and then progresses on to the win or fail stage.